MicrosoftDocs/fabric-docs/docs/data-warehouse/get-started-lakehouse-sql-endpoint.md

 [!INCLUDE [preview-note](../includes/preview-note.md)]

 [!INCLUDE [product-name](../includes/product-name.md)] provides an [SQL Endpoint](data-warehousing.md#sql-endpoint-of-the-lakehouse) for every lakehouse artifact in the workspace.
 The [SQL Endpoint](data-warehousing.md#sql-endpoint-of-the-lakehouse) enables you to query data in the lakehouse using T-SQL language and TDS protocol.
-Every lakehouse has one [SQL Endpoint](data-warehousing.md#sql-endpoint-of-the-lakehouse), and each workspace can have more than one lakehouse.
+Every lakehouse has one [SQL Endpoint](data-warehousing.md#sql-endpoint-of-the-lakehouse), and each workspace can have more than OneLakehouse.
 The number of [SQL Endpoints](data-warehousing.md#sql-endpoint-of-the-lakehouse) in a workspace matches the number of lakehouse artifacts.
 - The SQL Endpoint is automatically generated for every lakehouse artifact and exposes Delta tables from the lakehouse as SQL tables that can be queried using the T-SQL language.
 - Every delta table from a lakehouse is represented as one table.
 Data should be in delta format.
 - The [default Power BI dataset](datasets.md) is created for every [SQL Endpoint](data-warehousing.md#sql-endpoint-of-the-lakehouse) and it follows the naming convention of the lakehouse objects.